semmypurewal/BeginningJavaScript/03-types/readme.md

     typeof isANumber;
     //=> boolean

-Usually, however, a boolean value is the result of a boolean expression.
-The expressions can be built up using some of the simple comparison operations that you learned in elementary
+Usually, a boolean value is the result of a boolean expression.
+The expressions can be built up using JavaScript's built in comparison operations.

     5 < 7;   // is less than
     //=> true